 #3 Should I Use Matching Lamps on Both Sides?

 The answer to this question really depends on your own style.
-I prefer the lamps to match because I like the symmetry of it, but it’s not a requirement.
+I prefer the bedroom table lamps to match because I like the symmetry of it, but it’s not a requirement.
 I personally prefer for the lamps to match even if the bedside tables don’t.

 If you don’t have the space to have matching lamps, put lamps that fit your space.
 For example, if you have a tighter space and not enough room on one side for a large lamp you can use a floor lamp on the tighter side.
 Or if you have a tight space you can use sconces on both sides of the bed.

 This is an example of lamps that don’t match (and they are a too small).
 Do you like the feel of this?
-I

-#4 What Color Should Bedlamps Be?
+#4 What Color Should Bedside Lamps Be?

-- Hardware color – Starting with the hardware in your bedroom is one way to narrow down your lighting choices.
+- Hardware color – Starting with the hardware in your bedroom is a great way to narrow down your lighting choices.
 For example, what finish/color are the door knobs and curtain rods?
 If your room has brass door knobs, a brass lamp will work.
 Once you know the right size you can search for “brass 30 inch lamp” and find a smaller selection of lamps that will work in your bedroom.

 - Using The Fabrics – You can use the fabrics on your bed or in your curtains as a guide for lighting color.
 For example, if your room is shades of blue, you can look for bedside lamps that complement your blue fabrics.